hirsimaki-markus/boolshit/readme.md

     def __rmul__(_self, other): return other*rnd() # x * M
 ZeroDivisionError: division by zero
 >>>
+>>> # and many more ...
 >>>
 ```

+# Motivations behind this act of absurdity?
+Curiosity and learning.

+Consider this project as a practical joke, and academic curiosity, a piece tangible eccentricity.
+A work of art if you will.
+With that out of the way motivations:

+* Curiosity, which Maybe killed the cat.
+* Academic exercise, that May-e was on the subject of tedium.
+* Madness, to which there Maybe was a method.

+# Technical

 Maybe is a singleton instance of the maybe class.
 Maybe can be used in any
 context that supports the classical, boring, booleans True and False.